shrpne/vue-inline-svg/README.md

 - This module: [![Minified Size](https://img.shields.io/bundlephobia/min/vue-inline-svg.svg?style=flat-square)](https://bundlephobia.com/result?p=vue-inline-svg)
 - [vue-simple-svg](https://github.com/seiyable/vue-simple-svg): [![Minified Size](https://img.shields.io/bundlephobia/min/vue-simple-svg.svg?style=flat-square)](https://bundlephobia.com/result?p=vue-simple-svg), does not cache network requests, has wrapper around svg, attrs passed to `<svg>` are limited, converts `<style>` tag into `style=""` attr
-- [svg-loader](https://github.com/visualfanatic/vue-svg-loader) uses different approach, it inlines SVG during compilation.
-It has pros that SVG is prerendered and no http request needed.
-But also it has cons that markup size grows, especially if you have same image repeated several times.
+- [vite-svg-loader](https://www.npmjs.com/package/vite-svg-loader), webpack's [vue-svg-loader](https://github.com/visualfanatic/vue-svg-loader).
+They use different approach, they inline SVG during compilation.
+It has pros that SVG is bundled and no http request needed.
+But also it has cons that bundle size grows (or markup size if prerendered, especially if you have same image repeated several times).
 (Discussed in [#11](https://github.com/shrpne/vue-inline-svg/issues/11))

 ## Changelog